Skip to main content

 Table showing sensitivity and specificity for non-invasive cell-free DNA prenatal screening tests.
 Click the table to enlarge.

-Results are typically reported within 5 to 7 days after specimen collection.
+Results are typically reported within 7 days after specimens are received in the laboratory.
 Results are sent to the ordering healthcare provider’s office or to the electronic medical record (EMR).

 The report includes a “negative” or “positive” result for trisomy 21, 18, and 13.
 All positive results for trisomies include age-adjusted positive predictive value (PPV).
 Sex-chromosome abnormalities and microdeletion syndromes are reported as “increased risk” (unless microdeletion testing has been opted out).
 Fetal sex is reported as well, if not opted out.